Periods of linear algebraic cycles: Complete intersection algebraic cycles

 \section{Complete intersection algebraic cycles}

 Let $\C[x]_d=\C[x_0,x_1,\cdots,x_{n+1}]_d$ be the set of homogeneous polynomials of degree $d$ in $n+2$ variables.
 Assume that $n\geq 2$ is even and $f\in \C[x]_d$ is of the following format:

 where $1\leq d_i<d,\ i=1,2,\ldots, {\frac{n}{2}+1}$ is a sequence of natural numbers.
 Let $X\subset \Pn {n+1}$ be the hypersurface given by $f=0$ and $Z\subset X$ be the algebraic cycle given by $f_1=f_2=\cdots=f_{\frac{n}{2}+1}=0$.
 We call $Z$ a complete intersection algebraic cycle in $X$.
 The Fermat variety has many of such algebraic cycles.
 Let $\T$ be the open subset of $\C[x]_d$ parameterizing smooth hypersurfaces of degree $d$ and $\T_{\underline{d}}\subset \T$ be its subset parameterizing those with \eqref{24.03.2017}.
 We use the notation $X_t,\ t\in\T$ and denote by $0\in\T$ the point corresponding to Fermat variety.
-As another corollary of Theorem \ref{14out2016} we get: \begin{theo} Let $d\geq 2+\frac{4}{n}$ and \begin{enumerate} \item $d_1=d_2=\cdots=d_{\frac{n}{2}+1}=1$ or \item $n=2, 4\leq d\leq 15$ or $n=4$ and $3\leq d\leq 6$ or $n=6$ and $3\leq d\leq 4$. \end{enumerate} For any smooth hypersurface of degree $d$ and dimension $n$ in a Zariski open subset of $\T_{\underline{d}}$ and a complete intersection algebraic cycle $Z\subset X$ as above, deformations of $Z$ as an algebraic cycle and Hodge cycle are the same. \end{theo} The property in Theorem \ref{19.03.2017} is actually verified for the Fermat hypersurface with one of its complete intersection algebraic cycles.
+As another corollary of Theorem \ref{14out2016} we get: \begin{theo} Let consider the following cases: \begin{enumerate} \item $d\geq 2+\frac{4}{n}$ and $d_1=d_2=\cdots=d_{\frac{n}{2}+1}=1$, \item $n=2, 4\leq d\leq 15$, \item $n=4$ and $3\leq d\leq 6$, \item $n=6$ and $3\leq d\leq 4$. \end{enumerate} In all these cases, except the first one, all possible $\underline{d}$ is considered.
+There is a Zariski open (and hence dense) subset $U$ of $\T_{\underline{d}}$ such that for all $t\in U$ and a complete intersection algebraic cycle $Z\subset X:=X_t$ as above, deformations of $Z$ as an algebraic cycle and Hodge cycle are the same. \end{theo} The property in Theorem \ref{19.03.2017} is actually verified for the Fermat hypersurface with one of its complete intersection algebraic cycles.
 Actually, for the first case in Theorem \ref{19.03.2017} we prove that the local analytic branches of $\T_{\underline{d}}$ near the Fermat point are smooth and reduced.
 For the rest we prove this property at least for one branch.